skyronic/laravel-file-generator/README.md

 }
 ```

 This should be valid JSON.
-The key `name` is the name of the template used for `bake:list`.
+The key `name` is the name of the template used for `generate:list`.
 Not to be confusued with the `$name` variable.

 #### Setting Output Path

 If you try to run the template with something like:

 ```
-$ php artisan bake mytemplate foo/bar
+$ php artisan generate mytemplate foo/bar
 ```

 The output path here will be: `edit/me/foo/bar.txt`. `$name` contains the second parameter, and even the strings can use blade so `{{ $name }}` will produce the path.